 These grants are for activities related to any of the four areas of scholarship as identified by Boyer: discovery, integration, application, and teaching.

 Guidelines for Proposals

 Proposals will be evaluated according to the project’s likelihood of yielding data or conclusions that will have a meaningful academic or curricular impact related to scholarship.
-The GC will review proposals and advise the Associate Provost, Dale Kapla, of results and recommended funding.
+The GC will review proposals and advise the CHSPS Dean, Dale Kapla, of results and recommended funding.

 The following restrictions/requirements govern proposals:

-Please provide the information listed below, in order, as an email attachment to firstname.lastname@example.org no later than Tuesday, October 23rd, 2018 at 5:00 p.m.
+Please provide the information listed below, in order, as an email attachment to firstname.lastname@example.org no later than Thursday, October 14, 2021 by 8 a.m.

 Cover Sheet - (one-page)

 - Names of faculty, or administrator making the proposal